flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeDocumentClassificationJob
-### Gets the properties associated with a document classification job.
-Use this operation to get the status of a classification job.
+> Gets the properties associated with a document classification job.
+Use this operation to get the status of a classification job.<br/>

 #### Input Parameters
 * `Action` - _required_